lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - IAM roles + least privilege reduce blast radius.
 - VPC endpoints and KMS minimize exposure and ensure auditability.

-If you want, I can provide the specific CREATE EXTERNAL SCHEMA syntax for your target DB and an example Lambda snippet that retrieves a secret from Secrets Manager.

 ## How do you approach multiregion analytics and DR with snapshots and data sharing?
 Start by clarifying your RTO/RPO and query-latency needs — that drives whether you use snapshots (good for DR with larger RPO), replication/ETL (good for near‑real‑time multi‑region analytics), or Redshift Data Sharing (best for low-latency, same‑region/near‑real‑time sharing when supported).